 If you frequently fly Delta, you should consider applying for the Gold Delta SkyMiles® Credit Card from American Express.
-The card comes packed with perks that can save you time and money, like free checked bags and priority boarding.
+This travel credit card comes packed with perks that can save you time and money, like free checked bags and priority boarding.

 You can apply for the Gold Delta SkyMiles® Credit Card from American Express here.
 Here’s our Gold Delta SkyMiles credit card review.

-The Gold Delta SkyMiles Credit Card from American Express, is currently offering 30,000 Delta miles after spending $1,000 on purchases within the first three months of account opening.
+The Gold Delta SkyMiles Credit Card from American Express, is currently offering 60,000 Delta miles after spending $2,000 on purchases within the first three months of account opening.
 Plus, you’ll earn a $50 statement credit for making a Delta purchase within the same time frame.
+This offer ends October 30, 2019.

 And because the card’s $95 annual fee is waived for the first year (See Rates & Fees), you can try out the card to see if it fits your travel and spending habits.